San-no-Tori Festival at Hanazono Shrine

 Honestly, I don’t get the difference between the three festivals.
 I couldn’t see it.
 They seemed to be mostly the same.
 Maybe I needed new glasses?

 In short, people go to Tori-no-Ichi to get their piece of good luck.
 They go to pray and wait in long lines to do so.
 Then they get their Kumade, good luck rakes.
 Rakes?
 Yes, because the event has its origins as a farmer’s festival.
-They haggle for them before buying them.
-It’s all very friendly.
+They haggle with the vendors before buying them.
+It’s very friendly.

 The stalls they buy them from are brightly lit up.
 Decorations abound.
 Everything is colorful and glitzy.
 For a photographer, Tori-no-Ichi brings together culture, people, and color.
 That makes it worth photographing.